rhilconsultants/openshift/workshops/OpenShift Pipelines/Exercise-2/Exercise-2.md

       namespace: $NAMESPACE
     spec:
       accessModes:
-        - ReadWriteMany
+        - ReadWriteOnce
       resources:
         requests:
           storage: 5Gi
-      storageClassName: managed-nfs-storage
+      volumeMode: Filesystem
     EOF

+Once we have created all our Resources files we can create then on OpenShift

+    #oc create -f pipelineResource-git.yaml -f pipelineResouce-image.yaml -f pipeline-pvc.yaml

-Now that we have created all our Resources we can start with the FUN part which is the build process
+Now we can start with the FUN part which is the build process

 ### Pipeline Tasks